MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Monitoring-Linux-Computers-in-Windows-Azure-by-Using-Operations-Manager.md

 2. Expand **Management Pack Objects** and click **Monitors**.

-3. Search for the string: “Process Acpi” in the top search bar.
+3. Search for the string: "Process Acpi" in the top search bar.

     There will be one monitor with the name: **Process Acpi Service Health** for each SUSE Linux Enterprise Server version.
 For each of these that apply to the Linux virtual machines hosted in Windows Azure, right click the monitor, and then select **Overrides \-> Override the Monitor \-> For a Group**.